Alejogb1/job-board/blog-data/lovegraphicsline-drawing-implementation.md

 And always remember the pixel grid your code is always working inside the constraints of your screen resolution I did not know that in my early days so I had to learn the hard way.

-Okay I think I've dumped most of my hard earned knowledge about `love.graphics.line` I have made a few games and projects with LÖVE2D so I have dealt with a great deal of line drawing issues and I've had my share of debug sessions.
+ I think I've dumped most of my hard earned knowledge about `love.graphics.line` I have made a few games and projects with LÖVE2D so I have dealt with a great deal of line drawing issues and I've had my share of debug sessions.

 Don’t let the lines get you down!
 Keep practicing and you’ll get a hang of it.
 And if you get stuck feel free to come back and ask more questions I’ve been there and the whole community will be here to help.